Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 California Raffle Requirements

-• Eligibility and 501c3 Status: In California, only nonprofit organizations that have secured 501(c)(3) status and are duly registered with the state can conduct raffles.
+• Eligibility and 501 (c) (3) Status: In California, only nonprofit organizations that have secured 501(c)(3) status and are duly registered with the state can conduct raffles.
 Online raffles are prohibited in California.

 • Proceeds Allocation: The state mandates that a minimum of 90% of the gross receipts from any raffle event must directly support beneficial or charitable activities within California, reflecting stringent 501c3 raffle rules on the use of proceeds.

-• Annual Reporting: Detailed annual reporting of raffle activities, including income and expense distributions, is required, emphasizing transparency and accountability in compliance with US raffle laws by state.
+• Annual Reporting: Detailed annual reporting of raffle activities, including income and expense distributions, is required, further emphasizing transparency and accountability in compliance with US raffle laws by state.

 Texas Raffle Requirements